shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise6.md

 ### HOL3: Exercise 6: Azure Governance (Read Only)

 The term governance describes the general process of establishing rules and policies and ensuring that those rules and policies are enforced.
 Azure Governance is the framework that determines how your organization conducts business activities, based on objectives and responsibilities.
-And when we talk about Cloud Governance, there are several principles that are relevant: Subscription Management, Cost Management, Security, Resource Consistency, Identity Baseline & Deployment Acceleration.
+And when we talk about Cloud Governance, there are a number of principles that are relevant: Subscription Management, Cost Management, Security, Resource Consistency, Identity Baseline & Deployment Acceleration.

 When running in the cloud, a good governance strategy helps you maintain control over the applications and resources that you manage in the cloud.
 Maintaining control over your environment ensures that you stay compliant with: